+Around 600,000 people in the UK (1 in 100) have epilepsy.
 It is recognised that some people with epilepsy experience stigma and discrimination because of the condition.
-Stigma is when someone views you in a negative way because you have a particular characteristic that’s thought to be, or actually does, put you at a disadvantage.
+Stigma is when someone views a person in a negative way because they have a particular characteristic that’s thought to be, or actually does, put them at a disadvantage.

 Experiencing stigma can have a serious negative impact on a person’s quality of life.
-For example, they might:
+They might:

 - Experience a lack of understanding by family, friends, co-workers or other people